 About ten in the morning on December 24, the POWs were taken to the train station.
 The POWs saw that the train station had been hit by bombings and that the train cars had bullet holes in them from strafing.
 180 to 200 POWs were packed into steel boxcars with four guards inside with them.
 The doors of the boxcars were kept closed and the heat in the cars was terrible.
 Ten to fifteen POWs rode on the roofs of the cars along with two guards on each car.
 The guards told the POWs it was okay to wave to the American planes.

 On December 25, the POWs disembarked at San Francisco, La Union, at 2:00 A.M.
 They walked two kilometers to a schoolyard on the southern outskirts of the barrio.
 From December 25 until the 26, the POWs were held in a schoolhouse.
-The morning of December 26, the POWs were marched to a beach.
+During the morning of December 26, the POWs were marched to a beach.
 During the time on the beach, the POWs were given one handful of rice and a canteen of water.
 The heat from the sun was so bad that some men drank seawater.
 Many of the men who did this died.

 At 8:00 A.M., on December 27, the remaining prisoners were boarded onto barges and taken to another ship, the Brazil Maru or Enoura Maru which already had POWs on them.
 During the night of December 30, the POWs heard the sound of depth charges exploding in the water.
 The ship arrived at Takao, Formosa, on December 31 and dropped anchor around 11:30 AM.